peytoncordero/DRI25/command-line.md

 **3. Don’t cheese the game.** While copying and pasting from this handy tutorial may be tempting to avoid spelling errors and other things, we encourage you not to!
 Typing out each command will help you remember them and how they work.

-Now, we are ready to get started!
+Now, you are ready to get started!

 ## Navigating the command line